sn4k3/UVtools/README.md

 ![Convertion Screenshot](https://raw.githubusercontent.com/sn4k3/UVtools/master/UVtools.GUI/Images/Screenshots/SL1ToCbddlp.png)

 # Why this project?
-I don't own a Prusa SL1 or any other resin printer, for now I’m only a FDM user with Prusa MK3 and a Ender3.
+I don't own a Prusa SL1 or any other resin printer, for now Iâ€™m only a FDM user with Prusa MK3 and a Ender3.
 PrusaSlicer is my only choose, why?
 Because I think it's the best and feature more, at least for me, simple but powerful.

 So why this project?
-Well in fact I’m looking for a resin printer and i like to study and learn first before buy, get good and don't regret, and while inspecting i found that resin printers firmwares are not as universal as FDM, too many file formats and there before each printer can use their own property file, this of course limit the software selection,
+Well in fact Iâ€™m looking for a resin printer and i like to study and learn first before buy, get good and don't regret, and while inspecting i found that resin printers firmwares are not as universal as FDM, too many file formats and there before each printer can use their own property file, this of course limit the software selection,